 This article is all about ruffles—how to add ruffles to crochet patterns, some pictures of Barbie clothes with ruffles, and a simple pattern for adding ruffles to my simple bodycon design to make it into a peplum dress.

 How to Add Ruffles

 The process is quite simple.
-Whenever you want to add ruffles to a design, just leave front loops of the right side of the work empty so you can add on to it later.
+Whenever you want to add ruffles to a design, just leave the front loops of the right side of the work empty so you can add to it later.
 If you will look at the pictures I have posted below, some designs have more than one layer of ruffles.
 In order for this look to be achieved, front loops of several rows were left empty so the ruffles can be worked in.

 Here are two simple ways to add ruffles:

 - Basic Ruffle - With the right side of the work facing you, work 3 dc onto each stitch across the row you want to add the ruffle to.
 Working 3 dc per stitch gives you the ruffle effect you want.